hertie-data-science-lab/ds01-hub/README.md

 # DS01-hub

-The one-stop support hub for the Hertie School Data Science Lab server (ds01).
+The one-stop support hub for ds01: the Hertie School Data Science Lab's GPU server for containerised ML workloads.
 ---

 > **This is v1.0** — we welcome all feedback/ideas. big or small.
 If something's confusing, missing, or could be better, raise an issue ticket!